quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 | h3:datagram_parsed        | Base       | {{h3-datagramparsed}} |
 | h3:push_resolved          | Extra      | {{h3-pushresolved}} |
 {: #h3-events title="HTTP/3 Events"}

+## Usage with QUIC

+The events described in this document can be used with or without logging the related QUIC events defined in {{QLOG-QUIC}}.
+If used with QUIC events, the QUIC document takes precedence in terms of recommended filenames and trace separation setups.

+If used without QUIC events, it is recommended that the implementation assign a globally unique identifier to each HTTP/3 connection.
+This ID can then be used as the value of the qlog "group_id" field, as well as the qlog filename or file identifier, potentially suffixed by the vantagepoint type (For example, abcd1234_server.qlog would contain the server-side trace of the connection with GUID abcd1234).

 ## Notational Conventions